web-ridge/react-native-ridge-navigation/README.md

 - Superior performance (we use [grahammendick/navigation](https://github.com/grahammendick/navigation))
 - Simple api
-- Type safety (routes, params, bottom tabs)
+- 100% Type safety (routes, params, bottom tabs)
-- Bundle splitting on web
+- Bundle splitting (lazy loading, smart prefetching)
 - Render as you fetch on iOS, Android & web
 - Works on Android, iOS & web!
 - Preload data on mouseDown (or more sensitive on hover, see `<Link />` example)